MonitexInc/front-end-guidelines/README.md

   }
   ```

 - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you’re pointing out a problem that needs to be revisited, or if you’re suggesting a solution to the problem that needs to be implemented.
-These are different than regular comments because they are actionable.
+These are different from regular comments because they are actionable.
 The actions are `FIXME: -- need to figure this out` or `TODO: -- need to implement`.

 - Use `// FIXME:` to annotate problems.